11 Ways to Make Your iPhone or iPad Your Best Construction Tool

 7. Split your screen.

-You should make the split-screen functionality part of your workflow.
-It allows you to view and use two or more apps at the same time!
+You should make the Split View and Slide Over functionalities part of your workflow.
+They allow you to view and use two or more apps at the same time!

-Say you’re onsite and you want to send off some pictures you just took to a client.
+Say you’re on-site and you want to send photos to a client.
 But at the same time, you need to check a document with the information you need to include in the email.

 8. Get the most out of Apple’s top-quality camera and photo app.